 As a hint, some women move closer to where the man of their desire will notice them, which is not a bad idea in a crowded milonga where people sitting far apart may not see each other.
 But, changing seats alone is not enough.
-You may sit near a man and still not be invited if you concentrate on talking with your friends and pay no attention to the man.
+You may sit near a man and still not be invited if you concentrate on talking with others and pay no attention to the man.
 Talking prevents the talker from being invited.
 A gentleman does not interrupt a woman when she is talking.
 You could lose your critical moment when the tanda starts if you are talking.
 Even if you sit just one table away from the man, you still need to let him know you want to dance with him by making eye contact with him.
 If you concentrate on talking and don’t even look at him, how could he know that you are waiting for him?
 That is why in the milongas of Buenos Aires women do not talk.
 They try to make eye contact with men.

 Women need to understand that men have their concerns too.
 A man needs to know that you are emotionally ready for the dance and will accept him if he asks you.
 Most men need to see you eye-to-eye for a few seconds before they are convinced of that.
 If you turn your eyes away too quickly, they will take it as a decline.
-If you want to dance with a man, you need to fix your eyes at him.
+If you want to dance with a man, you need to fix your eyes at him to give him a chance to cabeceo you.
 Only if he does not act after ten seconds or more should you then turn your eyes away.
 The same rule applies to men as well.
 You stare at a woman for ten to twenty seconds.
-If she wants you she will see you.
+If she wants you she will notice that.
 If after twenty seconds she still does not make eye contact with you, you should give up on her for the moment and move on to another woman.
-You may not force your way by going to her table and asking her to dance, as which could put her into a dilemma that she might not want to be put into.
+You should not force your way to her seat and ask her to dance, as which could put her into a dilemma that she might not want to be put into.
 In Buenos Aires, most portena women will say no to a verbal invitation because that shows the ungentlemanliness and inexperience of the inviter.

 The psychological impediments lead some women to sit with their male friends and dance only with them.
 By so doing they present themselves as unavailable to the public, thus discourage others from inviting them.
 Cliquing is inappropriate in the milonga because it causes segregation.
-In order for a milonga to work it must be integrated so that all dancers have equal opportunities to dance with anyone of their choice by mutual consents.
+In order for a milonga to work it must be integrated so all dancers have the equal opportunity to dance with anyone of their choice by mutual consents.
 That is why in the milongas of Buenos Aires men and women are seated separately to prevent cliquing.
 To honor the milonga code, couples and friends often choose to enter the milonga separately and be seated apart.
 A smart woman does not sit with the same group of male friends every week, as which may give people an impression that she belongs to a clique and is unavailable to others.